litmuschaos/chaos-operator/README.md

 The Litmus Chaos Operator helps reconcile the state of the ChaosEngine, a custom resource that holds the chaos intent specified by a developer/devops engineer against a particular stateless/stateful Kubernetes deployment.
 The operator performs specific actions upon CRUD of the ChaosEngine, its primary resource.
-The operator also defines secondary resource (the engine runner pod), which are created & managed by it in order to implement the reconcile functions.
+The operator also defines a secondary resource (the engine runner pod), which is created & managed by it in order to implement the reconcile functions.

 ## What is a chaos engine?